oracle/terraform-provider-oci/website/docs/r/dataflow_application.html.markdown

 * `description` - (Optional) (Updatable) A user-friendly description.
 Avoid entering confidential information.
 * `display_name` - (Required) (Updatable) A user-friendly name.
 It does not have to be unique.
 Avoid entering confidential information.
 * `driver_shape` - (Required) (Updatable) The VM shape for the driver.
 Sets the driver cores and memory.
+* `execute` - (Optional) (Updatable) The input used for spark-submit command.
+For more details see https://spark.apache.org/docs/latest/submitting-applications.html#launching-applications-with-spark-submit.
+Supported options include ``--class``, ``--file``, ``--jars``, ``--conf``, ``--py-files``, and main application file with arguments.
+Example: ``--jars oci://path/to/a.jar,oci://path/to/b.jar --files oci://path/to/a.json,oci://path/to/b.csv --py-files oci://path/to/a.py,oci://path/to/b.py --conf spark.sql.crossJoin.enabled=true --class org.apache.spark.examples.SparkPi oci://path/to/main.jar 10`` Note: If execute is specified together with applicationId, className, configuration, fileUri, language, arguments, parameters during application create/update, or run create/submit, Data Flow service will use derived information from execute input only.
 * `executor_shape` - (Required) (Updatable) The VM shape for the executors.
 Sets the executor cores and memory.
 * `file_uri` - (Required) (Updatable) An Oracle Cloud Infrastructure URI of the file containing the application to execute.
 See https://docs.cloud.oracle.com/iaas/Content/API/SDKDocs/hdfsconnector.htm#uriformat.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`